RACE TRACKING REGISTRATION

-A $150.00 fee is payable via the Registration Portal by all riders for registration on the event tracking program.
-[Less $50 if registered in the Prologue]
+A $100.00 race tracking fee is payable via the Registration Portal by all riders for registration on the event tracking program.
+[Less $50 if registered in the Prologue] The race tracking portal will be the NZ based Maprogress.
+Breathtaking Events will manage the uploading of rider profiles and link race tracking devices.

 GPX File & Cue Sheet Notes